-Browns release Whitehead after disturbing social media rant
+Browns’ Whitehead released after ‘unacceptable’ Twitter rant

 Whitehead was in his second season with Cleveland.
 The Browns signed him last year after he was waived by the Green Bay Packers two days after he was ejected for throwing a punch against New England.

-The Browns (2-6) have lost four games and first-year coach Freddie Kitchens is facing heavy criticism.
+The Browns (2-6) have lost four consecutive games and first-year coach Freddie Kitchens is facing heavy criticism.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL